tubbo/psychedeli.ca/articles/2011-08-20-a-new-beginning.md

 category: gbs
 date: 2011-08-20
 tags:
   - burning man
   - jekyll
   - ruby
   - javascript
   - wonder bars
+description:
-description: 'So here we go, another new layout and another re-hash of this blog''s content.
+  "So here we go, another new layout and another re-hash of this blog's content.
 I threw away the last two iterations (still have the data, though) of this blog, because I was unsatisfied with the poor content on it.
-So let''s start again.
+So let's start again.

-  '
+  "
 ---

 So here we go, another new layout and another re-hash of this blog's content.
 I threw away the last two iterations (still have the data, though) of this blog, because I was unsatisfied with the poor content on it.
 So let's start again.